-Illinois Low Carbon Portfolio Standard (Exelon, Generation and ComEd).).
+Illinois Low Carbon Portfolio Standard (Exelon, Generation and ComEd).
 In March 2015, the Low Carbon Portfolio Standard (LCPS) was introduced in the Illinois General Assembly.
 The legislation would require ComEd and Ameren to purchase low carbon energy credits to match 70 percent of the electricity used on the distribution system.
 The LCPS is a technology-neutral solution, so all generators of zero or low carbon energy would be able to compete in the procurement process, including wind, solar, hydro, clean coal and nuclear.
 Costs associated with purchasing the low carbon energy credits would be collected from customers.
 The LCPS proposal includes consumer protection such as a price cap that would limit the impact to a 2.015% percent increase based off 2009 monthly bills, or about \$2 per month for the average residential electricity customer.
 The legislation also includes a separate customer rebate provision that would provide a direct bill credit to customers in the event wholesale prices exceed a specified level.
+The proposed legislation is pending and Exelon and Generation continue to work with stakeholders.